Mohamed bin Zayed Al Nahyan: Military

-Mohamed served as an officer in the Amiri Guard (now known as Presidential Guard), as a pilot in the UAE's Air Force, as Commander of the UAE Air Force and Air Defense, and as Deputy Chief of Staff of the Armed Forces.
-In 2005, he was appointed Deputy Supreme Commander of the UAE Armed Forces and was accordingly promoted to Lt.
-General.
+Mohamed served as an officer in the Amiri Guard (now known as Presidential Guard), as a pilot in the UAE's Air Force, as commander of the UAE Air Force and Air Defense, and as deputy chief of staff of the Armed Forces.
+In 2005, he was appointed deputy supreme commander of the UAE Armed Forces and was accordingly promoted to lieutenant general.

 In the early 1990s, Mohamed told Richard Clarke, then an assistant secretary of state, that he wanted to buy the F-16 fighter jet.
 Clarke replied that he must mean the F-16A, the model the Pentagon sold to American allies.
 Mohamed said that instead he wanted a newer model he had read about in Aviation Week, with an advanced radar-and-weapons system.
 Clarke told him that that model did not exist yet; the military had not done the necessary research and development.
 Mohamed said the UAE would pay for the research and development.
-The subsequent negotiations went on for years, and according to Clarke “he ended up with a better F-16 than the U.S. Air Force had”.
+The subsequent negotiations went on for years, and according to Clarke "he ended up with a better F-16 than the US Air Force had".

 Mohamed made jujitsu compulsory in schools.
 In 2014, he established the military draft, conscripting young Emiratis to attend a year of boot camp, initially running a pilot project within his own family and making his own daughters run as the sample size by making them attend boot camp.
 He invited Maj.
 Gen. Mike Hindmarsh, the retired former head of Australia's Special Operations Command, to help reorganize the Emirati military.
 According to the New York Times, as a result of Mohamed's vision, the United Arab Emirates Armed Forces became the best equipped and trained military in the region apart from Israel.
 Under Mohamed's leadership, the United Arab Emirates Armed Forces also became commonly nicknamed as "Little Sparta" by United States Armed Forces General and former US defense secretary James Mattis as a result of their active and effective military role despite their small active personnel.

 According to a 2020 study, Mohamed's reforms successfully increased the effectiveness of the UAE military.